Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Challenge setup

-Most state-of-the-art research in this domain relies on a limited number of scans, none of which are publicly accessible \cite{Tibor2022}.
-In contrast, we offer a significantly larger dataset that is publicly available \footnote{\href{https://crns-smartvision.github.io/teeth3ds/}{https://crns-smartvision.github.io/teeth3ds/}}, which has the potential to accelerate progress in this field.
-The database \cite{ben2022teeth3ds+} was initially created for the 3DTeethSeg 2022 MICCAI challenge \cite{ben20233dteethseg}, to advance research in the analysis of intraoral 3D scans, including tasks such as teeth identification, segmentation, and labeling.
+The database \cite{ben2022teeth3ds+} was initially created for the 3DTeethSeg'22 MICCAI challenge \cite{ben20233dteethseg}, to advance research in the analysis of intraoral 3D scans on the tasks of teeth identification, segmentation, and labeling.
 The dataset was collected following the European General Data Protection Regulation (GDPR), in collaboration with orthodontists and dental surgeons with over five years of professional experience from partner dental clinics, primarily based in France and Belgium.
 All patient information has been anonymized to ensure complete confidentiality.
+For each patient in the dataset, two 3D scans were obtained, one for the upper jaw and one for the lower jaw.
 The dataset is released under the CC BY-NC-ND license, allowing sharing with attribution while restricting commercial use and derivative works.

-For each patient in the dataset, two 3D scans were obtained, one for the upper jaw and one for the lower jaw.

 For the 3DTeethLand Challenge, we provided landmark annotations on a dataset comprising 340 intraoral scans (IOS).
-The dataset is split into two groups: \begin{itemize} \item The first group includes 240 scans from the Teeth3DS dataset, including segmentation and labeling annotations, and serving as the training set for the challenge. \item The second group consists of 100 unannotated scans that form the hidden private test set. \end{itemize}
+The dataset is split into two groups: \begin{itemize} \item The first group includes 240 scans from the Teeth3DS dataset, including segmentation and labeling annotations, and serving as the training set for the challenge. \item The second group consists of 100 scans used as the hidden private test set during the challenge. \end{itemize}

+During the challenge, the test set annotations were kept hidden to ensure a fair evaluation of the submitted methods.
+After the completion of the challenge, the test set and its corresponding landmark annotations were made publicly available together with the dataset\footnote{\href{https://osf.io/gvjah/overview}{https://osf.io/gvjah/overview}}, allowing future researchers to benchmark their methods against the reported results.
+In addition, the evaluation scripts used during the challenge are publicly available in the project repository\footnote{\href{https://github.com/crns-smartvision/3DTeethLand}{https://github.com/crns-smartvision/3DTeethLand}}, together with a Docker-based evaluation pipeline to facilitate reproducible evaluation.